CyrilPerrinjaquet/CyrilPerrinjaquet/README.md

 <h2>Daily Stoic Quote</h2>

 <!-- STOIC_QUOTE -->
-<p>"If thou art pained by any external thing, it is not this that disturbs thee, but thy own judgment about it.
-And it is in thy power to wipe out this judgment now." - Marcus Aurelius</p>
+<p>"Not to waste time on nonsense.
+Not to be taken in by conjurors and hoodoo artists with their talk about incantations and exorcism and all the rest of it.
+Not to be obsessed with quail-fighting or other crazes like that." - Marcus Aurelius</p>
 <!-- STOIC_QUOTE_END -->